 Introduction to Merge Sort in Python

 In python, merge sort is defined as one of the sorting algorithms which is general-purpose, uses comparison based sorting by divide and conquer algorithm where the idea is to break down the list into sub-lists until each sub-list has max one element and merge all the sub-lists in reverse order to get the sorted sub-lists and finally a single list which is sorted is called merge sort.
-It is an efficient, general-purpose, and one of the best sorting algorithms with the overall, average, and worst case time complexity being O(nlogn).
+It is an efficient, general-purpose, and best sorting algorithm with the overall, average, and worst-case time complexity being O(nlogn).

-In merge sort, we will be given an unsorted list of ‘n’ numbers that will be divided into sub-lists until each sub-list having only one element.
-So we will divide list into n sub-lists having one element which is sorted by itself.
+In the merge sort, we will be given an unsorted list of ‘n’ numbers divided into sub-lists until each sub-list has only one element.
+So we will divide the list into n sub-lists having one element, which is sorted by itself.
 Now we will merge all the sub-lists to get sorted sub-lists and finally a sorted sub-list.